 Project Success meetings typically begin during the first week of classes; meetings are scheduled each week of the term, until Finals Week (Fall and Spring terms only).
 For Fall 2023, meetings can take place virtually via Zoom and/or in person in Gleeson Library (or a hybrid of the two).

 Project Success Coaches must be current, full-time USF graduate students with a demonstrated interest in working with students in a mentoring capacity.
 Candidates are expected to possess a working knowledge of Student Development Theory and Adult Learning Theory, and have at least one year of experience working with students at the college level.
 Additionally, Project Success Coaches have exhibited strong organizational and communication skills, a strong interest in education, strong computer skills, and the ability to work effectively with others.

 The Project Success program is a partnership between The Learning Center and multiple departments on campus.
-If you are a student who is interested in participating, please contact one of the following staff members so they can submit a referral to this program on your behalf:
+If you are a student who is interested in participating, please contact one of the following staff members so they can submit a nomination to this program on your behalf:

 - your Academic Success Coach from the Center for Academic & Student Achievement (CASA)